telent/nixwrt/README.md

 # How it works

 This is not NixOS.
-This is using the Nix language and the Nix package collection to create an immutable "turnkey" image that can be flashed onto a router (or other IoT device) and never modified thereafter.
+This is an immutable "turnkey" image that can be flashed onto a router (or other IoT device), built using using the Nix language and the Nix package collection.
+The ingredients are:
-The ingredients are

 ## Nixpkgs

 As of June 2018 it requires a lightly forked nixpkgs, but I am working to feed changes back upstream.

 ## a Nixpkgs overlay

 In `nixwrt/overlay.nix` we create a couple of new derivations that don't exist in nixpkgs, and customize a few others for smaller size or to fix cross-compilation bugs.
 Where possible and when time is available these changes will be pushed upstream.

 ## a module-based configuration system

 A NixWRT image is created by passing a `configuration` attrset to a derivation that creates a root filesystem image based on that